77777kaz77777/77777kaz77777/README.md

 **Systems Administration | Infrastructure Automation | Cybersecurity**

 > 💡 **About This Account:** This profile showcases my projects in IT infrastructure, system administration, and automation.
 It serves as a central hub for my maintenance scripts, setup guides, and automated workflows designed to improve efficiency and system reliability.
+I daily drive Fedora KDE Plasma to maintain continuous, hands-on integration with the Linux ecosystem.

 🌱 **Currently exploring:** BTRFS storage and Podman containers.